-Have you ever had an instance where you have simply trusted your instincts or believed that something was going to happen, and it actually happened?
-There are times where you might feel like something is going to happen or come your way.
-You cannot precisely explain why you feel that way, but it is a certainty.
+Have you ever had an instance where you have trusted your instincts or believed that something was going to happen, and it happened?
+There are times when you might feel like something will happen or come your way.
+You cannot precisely explain why you think that way, but it is unavoidable.
 It turns out that the phenomenon is not entirely inexplicable.

 What is the Law of Attraction?